QuartsNet/LocalServer/README.md

-## Quarts Local Server Software: 21
+## Quarts LSS: 21
+A utility for quickly creating a local server with the ability to deeply customize it.